sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

 ### Optimization Opportunity Loss
 Since the authors decompose the problem into four subproblems and solve them individually, which may lead to possible optimization opportunity loss:
-1. <u>Partition before superoptimization.</u> For example, A, B, and C are three code segments.
+1. **Partition before superoptimization.** For example, A, B, and C are three code segments.
 A+B may have the lowest communication cost, but B+C may have the lowest computation cost if they are put on the same core.
 The partition algorithm is not aware of that.
-2. <u>Schedule-oblivious routing strategy.</u> The routing algorithm does not know which core is busy and may still send messages to the busy core.
+2. **Schedule-oblivious routing strategy.** The routing algorithm does not know which core is busy and may still send messages to the busy core.
-3. <u>Scope of the superoptimizer.</u> The superoptimizer leverages a greedy algorithm, which works well for local code segments but is not the best for the whole program.
+3. **Scope of the superoptimizer.** The superoptimizer leverages a greedy algorithm, which works well for local code segments but is not the best for the whole program.

 ## Performance Evaluation